 Meta Platforms, Inc. is an American multinational technology conglomerate based in Menlo Park, California.
-The company owns Facebook, Instagram, and WhatsApp, among other products and services.
+The company owns 3 of top 4 social networks in the world: Facebook, Instagram, and WhatsApp.
+More than 3.5 billion people use at least one of the company's core products every month.

 I joined Meta and my team in July of last year.
 I got an MA for this half.
 I am happy I at least got that, but it looks like a lot of people got exceeds expectations.
 The thief is making me less happy, and slightly worried.
 Should I feel good about this?